-Harrow Academies Trust is a single school Multi Academy Trust.
+The Harrow Academies Trust is a single school MAT.

-The Board considered its structure during the year and will continue to reflect on this during 2023-24 taking into consideration the future opening of Harrow View Primary School, the government's white paper on education, and DfE policy.
+The Board considered its structure during the year and will continue to reflect on this during 2024-25 taking into consideration the future opening of Harrow View Primary School and DfE policy.

-The Board are pleased that plans for Harrow View are moving forward.
-Trustees are continuing to speak with other schools about joining the trust and this work will be ongoing during 2023/24.
+The Board are frustrated that plans for Harrow View are not moving forward as quickly as hoped.
+Trustee discussions with other schools about joining the trust are on hold.